babelouest/glewlwyd/webapp-src/README.md

 Glewlwyd front-end is a single Page Application based on ReactJS/JQuery.
 Uses Webpack 4 to build, requires npm or yarn.

+Many thanks to [Marco DE BOOIJ](https://github.com/mdebooy) for the Dutch translation!

 ## Install dependencies

 Prior to running the development instance or building the front-end, you must install the dependencies.